CowRunn/eDNA-fishery-metabarcoding/README.md

 # eDNA-fishery-metabarcoding
-scripts used in analysing Nanopore reads metabarcoding
+Script used to analyse Nanopore reads from eDNA catch water project